anderssonlab/scE2G_analysis/README.md

 	* `2024_1006_hd_clusters`: results for GWAS benchmarking of enhancer predictions in fine-grained cell types
 	* `2024_1005_supergroups`: results for GWAS benchmarking of enhancer predictions in cell type supergroups, K562, and GM12878

-### 4.Robustness_Evaluation
+### 4.Model_Interpretation
-Code for evaluation of model robustness basing on downsampling data
+Code and results from feature analysis of scE2G, and code for evaluation of model robustness basing on downsampling data

 ### 5. Predictions_Properties
 Code for evaluation of properties of scE2G predictions

 ### 6.Cell_Type_Specificity
-Code for evaluation of cell-type specific E2G predictions
+Code and results for evaluation of cell-type specific E2G predictions

 ### 7.GWAS_Variant_Interpretation
 Code for analyses related to gene prioritization and interpreation of GWAS loci